Cocoa Prices Rebound as West African Producers Hold Back Supplies

-Cocoa prices have rebounded higher today, after the 2-week plunge pushed NY cocoa last Friday down to a 2-year nearest-futures low and London cocoa down to a 2.25-year nearest-futures low.
+Cocoa prices have higher on Monday, after the recent 2-week plunge pushed NY cocoa last Friday down to a 2-year nearest-futures low and London cocoa down to a 2.25-year nearest-futures low.

-Cocoa prices are higher today on dollar weakness.
+Cocoa prices on Monday moved higher on dollar weakness.
 Also, West African producers are holding back supplies due to low prices.
 Monday's cumulative data showed that Ivory Coast farmers shipped 1.20 MMT of cocoa to ports in the current marketing year (October 1, 2025, through January 25, 2026), down -3.2% from 1.24 MMT in the same period a year ago.
 The Ivory Coast is the world's largest cocoa producer.

 Also, ample supplies are weighing on cocoa prices after the International Cocoa Organization (ICCO) reported last Friday that 2024/25 global cocoa stocks rose +4.2% y/y to 1.1 MMT.